idimitriadis0/TheCafeTranFiles/CafeTran Espresso - 6 Getting comfortable.md

 **Preferences > General > Segmentation**

 Defining the segmentation rules which will be applied for a given project is an important consideration.
 Check out the available options.
-The default (Sentence) is fine for basic needs, but you may want to explore more advanced (SRX) solutions.
+The default (Sentence) is fine for starters, but you may want to explore more advanced (SRX) solutions.
 Recommendation: Review the Suggestion section under [Segmentation](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#segmentation) in the “Preferences” reference document.

 **Preferences > Memory > Java Memory size (MB)**

 You can define the amount of RAM dynamically allocated to Java for CafeTran’s operation.

 Since resources are loaded in RAM, if you have 8 GB RAM or more, you can safely push this setting higher for a more comfortable operation.
-Consider increasing the default value from 1024 to 2048 (or higher).
+Consider increasing the default value from 1024 to 2048 (or much higher).
 In this case, also make sure you have installed the 64-bit Java version from Oracle.
+You can check the current RAM usage in Help > About.

 **Preferences > MT services**

 If you’d like to receive Machine Translation suggestions while working on your translations, you’ll probably want to set up the available [MT services](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/1-Preferences#mt-services) (DeepL, Google Translate, Microsoft Translator, MyMemory and Yandex.Translate).

 Some MT services can also be queried via their web interface, straight from within CafeTran.
 Depending on your language pairs, check out DeepL, Google Translate, Bing Translator and Youdao, in Resources > Web (or enable them from the Dashboard).

+All these are entirely optional and can be stopped or queried manually on a per-segment basis.

 **Preferences > Web services**